Child Sexual Exploitation

 What is Child Sexual Exploitation (CSE)

-Child Sexual Exploitation, or CSE, is the sexual abuse of a child or young person aged under 18 by an adult who involves them in inappropriate sexual activities either with themselves or another person.
-The activity often takes place in exchange for money, alcohol, drugs, food, accommodation or presents such as clothing or mobile phones, and victims can be targeted in person or online.
+Child Sexual Exploitation (CSE), is the sexual abuse of a young person aged under 18 involving exploitative situations and relationships.
+The sexual activity often takes place in exchange for money, alcohol, drugs, or presents such as clothing or mobile phones.

-If you are worried that you may be being exploited, or you feel uncomfortable or worried about anything happening in your life, tell someone that you can trust today.
-Our officers are always willing to listen to you – it doesn’t matter what the crime is, or how minor or serious you think it is.
-If you feel you can tell us about it, we will take action to bring offenders to justice and also offer you as much support as possible.
+If you are worried that someone you know may be being groomed or exploited, tell someone that you trust and consider talking to us about it.
+If you feel you can tell us about it, we will take action to bring offenders to justice and offer you support.